rabiyaverse/Diabetes-Epidemiology-SQL-Analysis/README.md

 This project uses SQL to conduct descriptive and analytic epidemiological analyses of diabetes risk factors in a cross-sectional dataset.

+## 🎯 Research Objective
+To examine the association between metabolic risk factors (BMI, glucose, blood pressure, insulin, and pregnancies) and diabetes status in a cross-sectional dataset using SQL.

 ## 📊 Dataset Overview
 The dataset includes 768 individuals and variables such as:
 - Age